On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Introduction

 \section{Introduction}

 Generative adversarial networks (GANs) are machine learning frameworks put forth by Goodfellow {\it et al.} \cite{Goodfellow_NIPS2014}.
 A GAN aims to learn an unknown distribution from training data via two competing components, namely the generator and the discriminator.
 The former tries to mimic the distribution of training data while the latter discriminates between true data and generated data.
 This framework formulates a minimax problem, where the discriminator aims to maximize the probability of differentiating true data from generated ones, while the generator seeks to minimize this probability \cite{Goodfellow_NIPS2014}.
-Besides computer vision tasks, applications of GANs to communication systems have also received a lot of attentions.
-For example, GANs have been applied to autonomous wireless channel modeling \cite{CommGANchannelmodel}\cite{lin2023information} and mmWave MIMO channel estimation \cite{9953094}.
+Besides computer vision tasks, applications of GANs to communication systems have also garnered significant attention.
+For example, GANs have been applied to autonomous wireless channel modeling \cite{CommGANchannelmodel,lin2023information} and mmWave MIMO channel estimation \cite{9953094}.

 Traditionally, both the generator and discriminator in GAN are approximated by neural networks (NNs) \cite{Goodfellow_NIPS2014, USC_NIPS18}.
 Without the NN restrictions and under an optimal unconstrained discriminator, the minimax problem associated with a GAN becomes the minimization of the Jensen-Shannon divergence (JSD) between the distributions of true and generated data.
-However, due to the nature of this minimax game, the GAN suffers from several problems including vanishing gradient and mode collapse.
-Many variants of GAN have been proposed to solve these problems, and one of the most promising variants is the Wasserstein GAN (WGAN) \cite{WGAN} , which replaces the JSD by the Wasserstein distance from the optimal transport theory \cite{peyre2019computational}.
+However, due to the nature of this minimax game, the GAN suffers from several problems, including vanishing gradient and mode collapse.
+Many variants of GAN have been proposed to solve these problems, and one of the most promising variants is the Wasserstein GAN (WGAN) \cite{WGAN}, which replaces the JSD by the Wasserstein distance from the optimal transport theory \cite{peyre2019computational}.
 The WGAN is differentiable with respect to the generator parameters almost everywhere, which benefits the convergence of stochastic gradient descent (SGD) widely adopted for training NNs \cite{WGAN}.